How to Grow Garlic Start To Finish In 10 Easy Steps

 Garlic is typically planted in the fall for several reasons:

 It’s important to note that the exact timing for planting garlic may vary depending on your specific climate and region.
-Consulting with local gardening resources or agricultural extension offices can provide you with more specific guidelines for your area.
+Consulting with local gardening resources or agricultural extension offices can provide more specific guidelines for your area.

 Timing is everything

 When you plant garlic in the fall, you want to do it before the ground freezes.
 This will allow the roots to begin growing.
 Once things freeze, your garlic will go dormant over winter, hibernating until spring arrives and the ground warms up.
-This will give your crop a good head start for the growing season.
-Once the ground thaws, your garlic will continue growing until it is ready to harvest in mid to late summer.

 For those of you who live in a warmer area, February to March is the best time for you to plant.
 I suggest asking local farmers in your area for specific times and advice.

 SLCG PRO TIP: Never underestimate the knowledge your local farmers have.
 I love to talk with our farming friends, and the information I have gotten from them has been invaluable.
-They have helped me know the best way to purchase when to harvest garlic, how to grow HUGE onions, and even the best way to hatch eggs with our chickens.

 Farmers are your best resource, which I hope you will use as you grow your homestead.